Sanjana089/Sanjana089/README.md

 - 👋 Hi, I’m Sanjana Bansal (@Sanjana089)
-- 👀 I’m interested in living the life as calm as possible
+- 👀 I’m interested in living the life as calmly as possible
 - 🌱 I’m currently in the last semester of my B.Tech (ECE)

 <!---